 Resources For Transgender Veterans

-- U.S. Department Of Veterans Affairs (VA) — LGBT veterans can receive free addiction treatment services including counseling, mental health services, and resources for homeless veterans at their local VA medical center.
+- U.S. Department Of Veterans Affairs (VA) LGBTQ+ Veteran Care Coordinator Locator — Transgender veterans can receive free addiction treatment services including counseling, mental health services, and resources for homeless veterans at their local VA medical center, as well as gender-affirming care, such as hormone therapy.

 - Vets4Warriors — Here, LGBTQ+ veterans can find 24/7 confidential peer support for themselves and their family members by phone, chat, text, or email correspondence.